 ION CHANNEL SCREENING PLATFORM FOR SINGLE-CELL PATCH-CLAMP RECORDING

-The Dynaflow® Resolve system is an add-on to your existing patch-clamp setup that offers solution exchange at unsurpassed speed, control, and flexibility.
+The Dynaflow® Resolve is an ion channel screening platform for your existing patch-clamp setup that offers solution exchange at unsurpassed speed, control, and flexibility.

 The system allows for recording of any ion channel current in any patch-clamp recording configuration.
 You can use all type of cells and all kinds of compounds that are required for your successful experiments.